echalkpad/the-health-guide/src/assets/docs/nutrients/macronutrients/carbohydrates/sugars.md

 - `Lactose (Milk sugar)` - Found mostly in milk;
 - `Maltose (Malt sugar)` - Found mostly in grains.

+## Food sources
+- Sweeteners (e.g. white sugar, brown sugar, raw sugar, corn syrup, corn-syrup solids, high-fructose corn syrup, malt syrup, maple syrup, pancake syrup, fructose sweetener, liquid fructose, honey, molasses, anhydrous dextrose, and crystal dextrose);
+- Candy;
+- Desserts (e.g. cakes, cookies, pies);
+- Processed food;
+- Dried fruits;
+- Grapes;
+- Bananas;
+- Apples;
+- Plums;
+- Pineapples;
+- Pears.

+## Metabolism

-It is their simple form that makes sugars harmful for our body.
-Sugars are rapidly reduced to glucose, which is further absorbed and causes high amounts of insulin to be secreted by the pancreas to stabilize it.
+Because of their simple form, sugars are rapidly reduced to glucose.
+Glucose is rapidly absorbed and causes high amounts of insulin to be secreted by the pancreas at once to stabilize it.
 Cells require a limited amount of glucose at once, hence, the excess must be converted and stored.

 Glucose in the blood is regulated by `Insulin`, a hormone secreted by the pancreas.